-Our analysis showed that the artist experience \times reviewer experience interaction was a significant predictor of only two of our dependent variables (place reference and personal authenticity) and in ways that only partially supported our hypotheses.
+Our analysis showed that the artist experience x reviewer experience interaction was a significant predictor of only two of our dependent variables (place reference and personal authenticity), and in ways that only partially supported our hypotheses.
 Looking at a plot of the results, the general pattern supports our hypotheses for these two dependent variables.
-Consider the solid line in Figure 5(a) and 5(b), which represent the least experienced artists in our data set.
+Consider the solid line in Figures 4.A and 4.B, which represent the least experienced artists in our dataset.
 This line slopes downward with reviewer experience in the plot for mentions of place reference (a measure of type authenticity) and slopes upward with reviewer experience for mentions of personal authenticity (a measure of moral authenticity).
-The short-dashed lines in Figure 5(a) and 5(b) represent the most experience artists in our data set.
-As expected, this line slopes upward with reviewer experience in the plot for mentions of place reference and downward with reviewer experience in the plot for mentions of place support to the slopes upward with reviewer experience artists in our data set.
-As expected, this line slopes upward with reviewer experience for mentions of place reference and downward with reviewer experience for mentions of personal authenticity.
-So, as expected, less experienced reviewers are more likely than more experienced reviewers to points)
+The short-dashed lines in Figures 4.A and 4.B represent the most experienced artists in our dataset.
+As expected, this line slopes upward with reviewer experience in the plot for mentions of place reference and downward with reviewer experience for mentions of place reference artists in our dataset.
+As expected, this line slopes upward with reviewer experience and downward with reviewer experience for mentions of place reference and downward with reviewer experience for mentions of personal authenticity.
+So, as expected, less experienced reviewers are more likely than more experienced reviewers to mention type authenticity for less experienced artists and moral authenticity for more experienced artists.

-mention type authenticity for less experienced artists and moral authenticity for more experienced artists.
+Figure 4 also shows that, for place reference, PROCESS identified two Johnson-Neyman significance regions (see Figure 4.C).
+The first region falls below an artist experience equal to 1.632, while the second region corresponds to an artist experience higher than 2.549 (see the gray regions in Figure 4).
+This result shows that, for less experienced artists (artist experience <

-Figure 5 also shows that, for place reference, PROCESS identified two Johnson-Neyman significance regions [Figure 5(c)].
-The first region falls below an artist experience equal to 1.632, whereas the second region corresponds to an artist experience higher than 2.549 (See the gray regions in Figure 5).
-This result shows that, for less experienced artists (artist experience < 1.632, reviewers with less experience discussed place references significantly more than reviewers with more experience (i.e. reviewer experience negatively affects place reference).
-In contrast, for more experienced artists (artist experience > 2.549), reviewers with more experience paid more attention to place reference than less experienced reviewers (i.e. reviewer experience positively affects place reference).
-However, for personal authenticity, only one Johnson-Neyman region was identified, corresponding to artist experience < 2.173 [Figure 5(d)].
+1.632), reviewers with less experience discussed place references significantly more than reviewers with more experience (i.e., reviewer experience negatively affects place reference).
+In contrast, for more experienced artists (artist experience > 2.549), reviewers with more experience paid more attention to place reference than less experienced reviewers (i.e., reviewer experience positively affects place reference).
+However, for personal authenticity, only one Johnson-Neyman region was identified, corresponding to artist experience < 2.173 (see Figure 4.D).
 For less expert artists, reviewer experience had a statistically significant and positive effect on personal authenticity.
-These tests provide partial support for the idea that, as an artist's career progresses, a reviewer with less experience is more likely to focus on moral authenticity whereas a reviewer with more experience is more likely to focus on type authenticity.
-And, at a more general level, the patterns reinforce the idea that reviewers with more experience are systematically different from reviewers with less experience.
+These tests provide partial support for the idea that, as an artist's career progresses, a reviewer with less experience is more likely to focus on moral authenticity while a reviewer with more experience the idea that reviewers with more experience are systematically different from reviewers with less experience.

-5. Discussion and implications
+5. Discussion and Implications

 Cultural intermediaries explain to target audiences how a cultural product should be understood and evaluated, and therefore play an important role in shaping the reception of these products.
 However, the nature of an intermediary's influence depends on the standards that he or she uses when interpreting a cultural product.
 It is therefore important to understand the factors that influence the selection of these standards.
 This research tests whether Rolling Stone music critics mirror the authenticity standards that are important to musical artists, or whether they apply different standards.
 This question is theoretically important because Bourdieu was ambivalent about the answer.
-In certain writings, Bourdieu suggests that cultural intermediaries try to adhere to the standards that are important to the creator, whereas in others he observes that cultural intermediaries operate according to their personal logic, even if that logic is separate and distinct from the artist's logic.
+In certain writings, Bourdieu suggests that cultural intermediaries try to adhere to the standards that are important to the creator, while in others he observes that cultural intermediaries operate according to their personal logic, even if that logic is separate and distinct from the artist's logic.
 Our results suggest that both of Bourdieu's observations are true, depending on the cultural intermediary's field-specific cultural capital.
-Figure 2 summarizes our results.
+Table 6 summarizes our results.